Skip to main content

 Ongoing maintenance and capital improvements of existing affordable housing on site

-The Peel Affordable Rental Incentives Program is designed to support the development of new affordable housing.
-Funding to support existing affordable housing on site is not being provided through this program.
+The Program is designed to support the development net new affordable rental housing units.
+Funding to support existing affordable rental housing units is not being provided through this program.

 Location of affordable units within the building